 6 Wings reimagines the mythological multi-limbed, winged Geryon, whom Hercules murdered for his red cows.
 Few depictions of Geryon have survived antiquity.
 To echo that, making this book, a reduction woodcut print with collaged covers, involved destroying the print matrix and parts of the prints.
 The book embraces Geryon as a fugitive body—forever beyond our grasp.

-Through poetic narratives, imagery playing on unreadability, and layered formats, Alex destabilizes the familiar.
-Their storytelling deepens or shifts what the reader may take for granted about realities both personal and shared.
-Alex’s process often involves capturing, fragmenting, reframing, and/or combining different perceptions of everyday phenomena, such as reimagining birds as stories based on their names, or creating a sense of place by juxtaposing drawings from memory with old photographs.
-Through their practice, they guide readers in layering new interpretative meanings onto what seems well known or understood.
-They interrogate what constitutes knowledge of others and the self, making space for readers to perceive other possibilities and embrace what is fundamentally fluid and unknowable.
+Alex’s process often involves fragmenting, reframing, and/or combining different perspectives on everyday phenomena, such as reimagining birds as stories based on their names, or creating a sense of place by juxtaposing drawings from memory with old photographs.
+Through their practice, they guide readers toward fluid meanings in what seems fixed, making space for the familiar to become unknown and unknowable.
 Alex’s explorations include myth-making, in-betweenness, modes of inter/active reading, and books as installational projects.

-Alex teaches design foundations and approaches to narrative in Visual Communication Design at the School of the Art Institute of Chicago, as well as printmaking at Spudnik Press, a community print shop.
-They are also the publishing arm of an art gallery and an independent designer focused on publications, visual identities, and illustrations that center historically marginalized voices in art and culture.
+Alex is an assistant professor in Visual Communication Design at the School of the Art Institute of Chicago.
+They also teach printmaking at Spudnik Press, a community print shop, and design publications for institutions that center historically underrepresented voices in art and culture.

 Alex holds an MFA in Visual Communication Design from SAIC and a BA in English Literature from the University of Chicago.
 They live with many reams of paper and two cats.